10th Conference on Constraint-Based Reconstruction and Analysis

 Topic: Interface between constraint-based modelling and AI in medical applications.

-Methods / model development
+Methods | model development | Chair: Thomas Sauter

 Lunch break